RA-RRG: Multimodal Retrieval-Augmented Radiology Report Generation with Key Phrase Extraction: Ablation Study

+To assess the effectiveness of our proposed method, we conducted ablation studies, as summarized in Table \ref{tab:Ablation}.
+For the experiments where RAG was not applied (from E1 to E10), the retrieved phrases were simply concatenated to form a single report for evaluation.
+First, we examined the impact of text extraction levels used for training and retrieval.
+E1, E2, and E3 were configured to segment a report by sentences, RadGraph extraction followed by rule-based graph construction, and the proposed key phrase extraction with an LLM, respectively.
+E1, using full sentences, achieved the highest NLG metrics.
+However, CheXbert Macro-F1 scores were the lowest for E1 and improved progressively across E2 and E3.
+E3 also achieved the best RadGraph F1 among the three experiments, suggesting that the proposed key phrase extraction was effective in enhancing clinical efficacy metrics.

+Next, we examined the impact of different image encoders.
+Experiments E3 to E6 employed single image encoders, while E7 applied multiple image encoders.
+Comparing DINOv2-based E3 and E4, other metrics showed minimal differences, but E3 (XrayDINOv2) demonstrated a noticeably higher Macro-F1.
+Examining CLIP-based E5 and E6, E5 (XrayCLIP) showed significantly superior results.
+Consequently, in configuring the multiple image encoder for E7, we combined XrayDINOv2 and XrayCLIP using channel concatenation, yielding the highest Macro-F1 of 42.0.

+Finally, we assessed the impact of semantic contrastive loss and noise addition to text embedding, from E8 to E10.
+Compared to E7, E8 improved example-F1 by 1.0 and RadGraph F1 by 0.2.
+E9 achieved the highest Macro-F1 (42.5) and increased RadGraph F1 by 0.4.
+Applying both the loss and noise, E10 achieved the highest average CheXbert metrics, indicating overall improvement.

-Table \ref{tab:llm_rrg} presents a comparative analysis of the results obtained by employing GPT-4o and various sizes of LLama in the final RRG step.
-Reducing the LLM size did not significantly affect RRG performance, suggesting that the critical factor is likely the key phrase retrieval rather than LLM performance.
-Additionally, we have empirically observed that randomness does not significantly impact the generation results, likely because all essential information is included in the prompt.
-Therefore, we executed LLM inference only once.
-Since Llama 70B and GPT-4o (Table \ref{tab:Ablation}, E11 and E12) revealed no significant differences, based on the best RadGraph score, we selected GPT-4o as the LLM for RAG.
-Considering the API cost for GPT-4o, approximately 485 reports were generated for \$1, averaging \$0.002 per report.
+Experiments from E11 to E14 used various sizes of Llama and GPT-4o as the LLM model in RAG, sharing the same retrieval model as E10.
+Compared to E10, all experiments yielded higher RadGraph F1 scores, even for the smallest LLM (Llama 3B, E11).
+NLG metrics improved as well, likely due to increased lexical similarity resulting from the LLM's ability to generate natural sentences from key phrases.
+Comparing across E11 to E14, neither the size nor the type of LLM had a significant impact on RRG performance, suggesting that the critical factor is likely the key phrase retrieval rather than LLM performance.
+Based on the ablation studies, we selected E14 with the best RadGraph F1 score of 26.7 as our final model.
+Since we have empirically observed that randomness does not significantly impact the generation results, likely because all essential information is included in the prompt, we executed LLM inference only once.